WordPress/WordPress-Coding-Standards/CONTRIBUTING.md

 To contribute an improvement to this project, fork the repo and open a pull request to the `develop` branch.
 Alternatively, if you have push access to this repo, create a feature branch prefixed by `feature/` and then open an intra-repo PR from that branch to `develop`.

+Once a commit is made to `develop`, a PR should be opened from `develop` into `master` and named "Next release".
+This PR will then serve provide a second round of Travis CI checks (especially for any hotfixes pushed directly to the `develop` branch), and provide collaborators with a forum to discuss the upcoming stable release.

 ### Unit Testing

 TL;DR